marczaku/204-cpp-oop/05-move/README.md

 ### XValue

-`xvalue`: these are more problematic.
-These are values that can be moved, even though they have an identity.
-The Compiler can't be sure, whether the value can be moved or not, so we need to specify it:
+`xvalue`: these are more problematic
+- These are values that can be moved, even though they have an identity
+- The Compiler can't be sure, whether the value can be moved or not
+- so we need to specify it:

 ```c++
 Hero zeus{};